tarahs/fresh-tomatoes/fresh-tomatoes-client/Readme.md

 # Fresh Tomatoes Client
 This module holds the client code related to the Fresh Tomatoes movie review app.

+## Technology and Framework
+AngularJs with Material design

 ## Prerequisites
 NodeJs, npm, nginx